Influenza–specific ADCC: Role in a universal flu vaccine?

 Influenza mutates regularly to avoid neutralizing antibodies and immune responses that target more conserved areas are needed to combat new flu pandemics.
 Influenza ADCC has been a neglected area of research in recent decades.
 We adapted and refined our HIV ADCC assays to study Influenza.
 We found there is a remarkable degree of cross-reactivity in Influenza ADCC immunity.
 We found that influenza ADCC can play a role in reducing the severity of the 2009 Swine Flu epidemic in both humans and monkeys.
 147,148 * The work opens up a whole new field of Flu immunity.
 We are now studying how Flu-specific ADCC and antibody-dependent phagocytosis can be induced by vaccination204,240,242 * and lead to protective immunity.
 Recent work shows ADCC is important in controlling H7N9 avian influenza 234 * and may be important in passive transfer studies258 *.

-Dr Sinth Jegaskanda, Dr Andrew Wheatley, Dr Matt Parsons, Ms Hillary Vanderven with collaborators Pat Reading, Andrew Brooks, the WHO Flu Center (University of Fudan) and the University of Wisconsin.
+Dr Andrew Wheatley, Dr Matt Parsons, Dr Hillary Vanderven with collaborators Pat Reading, Andrew Brooks, and the WHO Flu Centre.

 Faculty Research Themes